 Relief from Departure Tax to short-term residents of Canada

-- Short term resident of Canada is not subject to departure tax on the property which (s)he owned before becoming the resident of Canada.
+- Short-term resident of Canada is not subject to departure tax on the property which (s)he owned before becoming a resident of Canada.

-Relief from rules related to the participation to foreign pension plans
+Relief from rules related to the participation in foreign pension plans

 There are rules related to foreign pension plans participation for residents of Canada.
-Short term residents of Canada are provided some relief from these strict rules.
-If an individual move to Canada at the request of an employer, (s)he can keep on contributing to the foreign pension plan of former employer for which (s)he is member of – for first five years.
-This is applicable for only first five years and such an individual must consider and plan properly to avoid Canadian taxes on employer’s contributions to such a plan.
+Short-term residents of Canada are provided some relief from these strict rules.
+If an individual move to Canada at the request of an employer, (s)he can keep on contributing to the foreign pension plan of the former employer for which (s)he is a member of – for the first five years.
+This is applicable for only the first five years and such an individual must consider and plan properly to avoid Canadian taxes on employer’s contributions to such a plan.

 Whether you are a newcomer, short-term resident, an emigrant or a non-resident; navigating the maze of tax laws and rules is often confusing.
 You are recommended to hire the services of reputable tax preparation services or a qualified tax adviser in Canada to determine your Canadian income tax filing requirements.
 You can reach Maroof HS CPA Professional Corporation for both personal taxes and corporate taxes in Canada, both residents and non-residents.